Download

 Sign up for Diabetes Blog Bytes – we post one daily Blog Byte from Monday to Friday.
 And of course, Tuesday is our Question of the Week.
 It’s Informative and FREE!
 Sign up below!

-For last week’s practice question, we quizzed participants on in-patient diabetes care.
-42% of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on the effects of nocturnal hyperglycemia.
+63% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question